Friday, December 22, 2017

 Morning: woke 5am. wrote Feral stuff. breakfast with Mike Evans, Patrick Stuart, Zzarchov Kowolski, Chris H. Marriott Downtown breakfast is shit.
 Company kept was just lovely:

-Mike Evans, Patrick's head (even the back of it frowns with unease),
+Mike Evans, Patrick's head (even the back of it frowns with unease), a book full of great art, and some shitty Downtown Marriott food.
+Ate at the JW for rest of Con. |

 - Zzarchov Kowolski.
 So cool to finally meet Zzarchov, we've done lots of work over the years and he was such a sweet guy.
 Every conversation with him was wonderful.